OpenNebula/addon-lxcone/Guide.md

 ### 2.2.
 Install required packages

 ```
-# apt-get install opennebula-node nfs-common bridge-utils lxc xmlstarlet x11vnc libpam-runtime bc at
+# apt-get install opennebula-node nfs-common bridge-utils lxc xmlstarlet libpam-runtime bc at libvncserver0 libjpeg62
 ```
+#### Warning for Ubuntu
+> We recommend to install lxc version 1.1.5 available on **Trusty backports** because otherwise you won't be able to run debian containers in an ubuntu node.

+#### Warning
+> We installed the host over Debian 8 (jessie).
+Packages for Jessie aren't in the Opennebula repositories, but you can manually install them using any package manager (dpkg, GDebi) and watching the dependencies.

-Download **VNCterm** binary package from the **GitHub** repository and install it using **dpkg** or other package manager.
+Download **SVNCterm** binary package from the **GitHub** repository and install it using **dpkg** or other package manager.

 ### 2.3.
 Network configuration